jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/run_gemma4_ollama/server/README.md

 actually applied.
 It never uses a broad `pgrep` kill.
 If the selected numeric GPU index is unavailable and exactly one GPU is installed, startup warns and uses that GPU.
 With multiple installed GPUs, an invalid index stops startup with the available indexes instead of silently selecting the wrong device.
+If `nvidia-smi` is installed but temporarily returns no GPU rows, the configured selection is applied directly to `CUDA_VISIBLE_DEVICES` with a warning rather than incorrectly reporting that the selection is invalid.

 When Ollama is managed by a user or system `ollama.service`, the script stops that service before terminating the listener so systemd cannot immediately